prodmodel/prodmodel/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Contact
+Feel free to email me at gergely.svigruha@prodmodel.com if you have any question, need help or would like to contribute to the code.

 ## License
 [Apache 2.0](https://github.com/prodmodel/prodmodel/blob/master/LICENCE)